 Wyoming has a very high per capita participation in the CoCoRaHS network and we who use the data are very appreciative

 If you are interested in participating, we'd be grateful to have you in the network.
 There are a few things that you will

 - Internet Access (since you are reading this webpage, it's likely that you have this!)

 - Training (Training Slide Shows)

 - A 4-inch rain guage like the one in the photo to the right

-At the moment, and until further notice, I will provide a complimentary gauge to any new sign ups.
+At the moment, and until further notice, I will provide a complimentary gauge to any new sign ups in Wyoming.
 Simply enter the word

 WY-SCO-02 in the box labeled "How did you find out about CoCoRaHS?" on the sign up page (Sign Up)